 Freight Technologies, Inc. projects for 2023 Revenue to grow over 40% vs. 2022

-/EIN News/ -- HOUSTON, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. (Nasdaq: FRGT, Fr8Tech), a technology company developing solutions to optimize and automate the supply chain process and providing its Fr8App platform for B2B cross-border shipping in the USMCA region, announces guidance for revenue for 2023.
+HOUSTON, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. FRGT Fr8Tech))), a technology company developing solutions to optimize and automate the supply chain process and providing its Fr8App platform for B2B cross-border shipping in the USMCA region, announces guidance for revenue for 2023.

 The company projects 2023 revenue to be between $36 to $42 million, compared to preliminary 2022 revenue of approximately $26 to $27 million.